Finite groups with geodetic Cayley graphs: Experiments.

 \begin{remark} The smallest group with a center larger than the bound from \Cref{cor:bound_center} is $C_{13} \times A_4$.
 Its center has order $13$ -- just above the bound, which in this case is $12$.

 To find an example for \Cref{prop:bound_center4}, we have to look a bit further.
-The proposition excludes 3 as prime divider in the order of the group, and, 5 and 7 are excluded as prime dividers in the index of the center.
+The proposition excludes 3 as a prime divisor of the order of the group, and, 5 and 7 are excluded as prime divisors of the index of the center.
 The smallest group covered by \Cref{prop:bound_center4} that is not already covered by \Cref{cor:bound_center} is $C_7 \times (C_{13} \rtimes C_4)$.
 Its center has order 7, just larger than the bound of $6$. \end{remark}

 During filtering we only verify those bounds on the size of the center based on \Cref{cor:bound_center} and \Cref{prop:bound_center4} (with $m_0 = 3$).
 More precise bounds on the size of non-complete geodetic generating sets, and thus also on the size of the center, are computed within the initialization step of our search algorithm.
 Therein, we utilize most results of \Cref{sec:bounds} (with optimal parameters).
 Due to tighter bounds, we were able to exclude an additional $240$ groups from the search.